 Our Board, together with our Nominating and Board Governance Committee, works to maintain an effective and sound governance structure that appropriately balances and aligns the interest of the Company's most important stakeholders, including our stockholders, clients and employees.
-As a result, in addition to the structure and operation of our Board and committees discussed in this Section, the Company maintains a variety of other corporate governance practices outlined in the following table that the Board believes promotes sound governance and the operation of the Company in an atmosphere of candor and collaboration with its stakeholders.
+As a result, in addition to the structure and operation of our Board and committees discussed in this section, the Company maintains a variety of other corporate governance practices outlined in the following table that the Board believes promotes sound governance and the operation of the Company in an atmosphere of candor and collaboration with its stakeholders.

 Additional Governance Practices Independence Currently, with the exception of our Chief Executive Officer (CEO) Mr. Wolstencroft, all of our directors are independent, and all of our committees consist exclusively of independent directors.
-Board Leadership Currently the Board has an independent Chairman.
-Declassified Board Our Board is recommending that the stockholders adopt amendments to our Certificate of Incorporation to declassify the Board effective beginning at the Company's 2016 annual meeting.
+Board Leadership Currently, the Board has an independent Chairman.
+Annual Election All of our directors stand for election on an annual basis.
 Board Diversity The composition of our Board represents broad perspectives, experiences, and knowledge relevant to our business while maintaining a balanced approach to social and cultural diversity.
-Majority Voting For an uncontested election, any nominee who receives a greater number of votes "withheld" from his or her election than votes "for" the nominee's election will tender his or her resignation to the Board for consideration, and our Nominating and Corporate Governance Committee will make a recommendation to the Board whether to accept or reject the resignation Stock Ownership Guidelines Our directors and named executive officers are subject to stock ownership Guidelines and all directors with at least one year of service own stock in the Company.
+Majority Voting For an uncontested election, any nominee who receives a greater number of votes "withheld" from his or her election than votes "for" the nominee's election will tender his or her resignation to the Chair of the Nominating and Board Governance Committee for consideration, and that Committee will make a recommendation to the Board whether to accept or reject the resignation.
+Stock Ownership Guidelines Our directors and named executive officers are subject to stock ownership Guidelines and all directors with at least one year of service own stock in the Company.
 Classes of Stock Our Common stock is our only outstanding class of stock, and we do not have classes of stock with unequal voting rights or unequal ability to elect directors.
-Related Party Transactions Neither our Directors nor our CEO has engaged in a related party transaction with the Company.
-Shareholder Rights The Company does not have a poison pill, and the Company has not recently amended any governing documents in a
+Related Party Transactions None of our Directors, including our CEO, has engaged in a related party transaction with the Company.
+Shareholder Rights The Company does not have a poison pill, and the Company has not recently amended any governing documents in a manner that would reduce shareholder rights.